The best file hosting services provide free, paid and business file sharing platforms.

 Another specialty of pCloud are social media backups.
 You can ask the service to connect to your accounts on popular social media services such as Facebook and Instagram and backup media hosted there into your pCloud account.

-For $3.99/month you get 500 GB of storage space while $7.99/month will get you 2 TB.
+For a one-time payment the Premium Plan offers 500 GB of storage space while the Premium Plus will get you 2 TB.
 You can subscribe for a longer period to reduce the monthly payments or choose the one-time payment option that’s valid for 99 years.

 While 1fichier also offers unlimited storage, make sure you pay attention to how it classifies it between cold and hot storage.
 Files in your unlimited hot storage area that haven’t been downloaded for the last two months are moved to the cold storage, which clocks in at 2 TB.
 Once that runs out of space, 1fichier will automatically remove the oldest files.